torvalds/linux/Documentation/process/stable-kernel-rules.rst

  - The review committee has 48 hours in which to ACK or NAK the patch.
- - If the patch is rejected by a member of the committee, or linux-kernel members object to the patch, bringing up issues that the maintainers and members did not realize, the patch will be dropped from the queue.
+ - If the patch is rejected by a member of the committee, or linux-kernel members object to the patch, bringing up issues that the maintainers and members did yest realize, the patch will be dropped from the queue.
  - At the end of the review cycle, the ACKed patches will be added to the latest -stable release, and a new -stable release will happen.
- - Security patches will be accepted into the -stable tree directly from the security kernel team, and not go through the normal review cycle.
+ - Security patches will be accepted into the -stable tree directly from the security kernel team, and yest go through the yesrmal review cycle.
    Contact the kernel security team for more details on this procedure.

 Trees